R-macos/recipes/README.md

  * `Configure.script:` name of the configure script to use, defaults to `configure`.
-If this option is set explicitly, then the default flags `--with-pic --disable-shared --enable-static` are no longer used under the assumption that the script is no longer autoconf-based and thus the equivalent flags should be supplied in `Configure:` or friends.
+If this option is set explicitly, then the default flags `--with-pic --disable-shared --enable-static` and `--prefix=/${prefix}` are no longer used under the assumption that the script is no longer autoconf-based and thus the equivalent flags should be supplied in `Configure:` or friends.

  * `Configure.driver:` optional, if set, specifies the executable that will be called in order to process the configure script.